Padmaavat

-Upon release, Padmaavat received mixed-to-positive reviews, with praise for the visuals, cinematography and Singh's portrayal of evil Khilji, but criticism for its storyline, execution, length and adherence to regressive patriarchal mores.
-Critics also disliked the portrayal of Khilji as a stereotypical evil Muslim king and Ratan Singh as the righteous Hindu king which led to protests by religious communities.
-Despite not being released in some states of India, it grossed over ₹571.98 crore at the box office, becoming a major commercial success and the 12th highest-grossing Indian film of all time.
+Upon release, Padmaavat received mixed-to-positive reviews from critics, with praise for the visuals, costume design, cinematography, screenplay, soundtrack, and performances, but criticism for its pacing, runtime, and adherence to regressive patriarchal mores.
+Critics also disliked the portrayal of Khilji as a stereotypical evil Muslim king and Ratan Singh as the righteous Hindu king, which led to protests by the respective religious communities.
+Despite not being released in some states of India, it grossed over ₹571.98 crore at the box office, becoming a major commercial success and the third highest-grossing Indian film of 2018.

-At the 64th Filmfare Awards, Padmaavat received a leading 18 nominations, including Best Film, Best Director (both for Bhansali), Best Actress (Padukone) and Best Actor (Singh), and won 4 awards, including Best Actor (Critics) (Singh).
+At the 64th Filmfare Awards, Padmaavat received a leading 18 nominations, including Best Film, Best Director (both for Bhansali), Best Actress (Padukone) and Best Actor (Singh), and won 4, including Best Actor (Critics) (Singh) and Best Music Director (Bhansali).
 It also won 3 National Film Awards, including Best Music Direction (Bhansali).

 Plot

-In 13th-century Afghanistan, Khalji ruler, Jalal-ud-din Khalji plans to take over the throne of Delhi.
-His evil nephew Alauddin Khalji asks for Jalaluddin's daughter Mehrunisa's hand in marriage.
+In 13th-century Afghanistan, Khilji ruler, Jalal-ud-din Khilji plans to take over the throne of Delhi.
+His nephew Alauddin Khilji asks for Jalaluddin's daughter Mehrunisa's hand in marriage.
 Their wedding is organised, but on the night of the event, Alauddin engages in adultery with another woman.
 A senior courtier witnesses the act, Shareef Pasha, and is promptly killed by Alauddin.
 Mehrunisa is informed of this during the wedding, leaving her horrified.
 The wedding occurs, and Alauddin is appointed as a lead general in Jalalauddin's army.

-In Singhal (modern-day Sri Lanka), princess Padmavati accidentally wounds Rajput ruler of Mewar Maharawal Ratan Singh while hunting in a forest.
+In Singhal, princess Padmavati accidentally wounds the Rajputi ruler of Mewar, Maharawal Ratan Singh, while hunting in a forest.
 As she treats him, he reveals that he has traveled to Sinhala to acquire rare pearls for his only wife Nagmati.
 Eventually, the two bond and fall in love.
 Ratan Singh asks for Padmavati's hand in marriage, she agrees, and with permission from her father, they are married.

 Jalaluddin takes over the throne of Delhi and sends Alauddin to repel a Mongol invasion.
 Alauddin is successful in doing so, but undertakes an unsanctioned raid on Devagiri.
 He captures the princess there, and makes her his concubine.
-Jalaluddin's wife and nephew, Itaat Khan, warn him against Alauddin's ambition to take over the throne.
+Jalaluddin's wife and nephew, Itaat Khan, warns him against Alauddin's ambition to take over the throne.
 However, he journeys to Kara to meet Alauddin and gifts him the slave Malik Kafur.
 Alauddin has Jalalauddin's ministers assassinated by Malik Kafur, and Jalalauddin is killed by one of Alauddin's generals.
 Alauddin then returned to Delhi and declared himself the new Sultan.
 Over time, Alauddin and Kafur become very close, and Kafur rises to become a general in Alauddin's army.